brillout/awesome-universal-rendering/readme.md

 - **Pre-Rendering**
   <br/>
   A headless browser crawls your website, executes the website's JavaScript, and generates HTML upon the resulting DOM.
-  Instead of using a headless browser, some pre-renderers directly render your pages to HTML.
 - **Static Site Generators (SSG)**
   <br/>
-  A static website is a website that doesn't have any server code:
+  A static site is a website that doesn't have any server code:
-  The website is composed of static browser assets only (HTML, CSS, JavaScript, images, ...).
+  The website is composed of static browser assets only (HTML, CSS, JavaScript, images, fonts, etc.).
-  Some generators render your views to HTML at build-time:
+  Some SSG are able to render your views to HTML at build-time:
-  When your website is built, each page is rendered to a HTML file that includes all the page's content.
+  When your website is built, each page is rendered to a HTML file that includes your page's content.
   <br/>
-  If your content may only change at deploy-time, then using a SSG is an option.
+  If your content only changes at deploy-time, then using a SSG is an option.